progit/progit/pl/09-git-internals/01-chapter9.markdown

     $ echo 'third commit'  | git commit-tree 3c4e9c -p cac0cab
     1a410efbd13591db07496601ebc7a059dd55cfe9

-Każdy z trzech obiektów commit wskazuje na jedną z trzech migawek które stworzłyeś.
-Co ciekawe, masz teraz prawdziwą historię w Git, którą możesz objerzeć za pomocą komendy `git log`, jeżeli uruchomisz ją na ostatniej sumą SHA-1 obiektu commit:
+Każdy z trzech obiektów commit wskazuje na jedną z trzech migawek które stworzyłeś.
+Co ciekawe, masz teraz prawdziwą historię w Git, którą możesz obejrzeć za pomocą komendy `git log`, jeżeli uruchomisz ją na ostatniej sumą SHA-1 obiektu commit:

 <!-- Each of the three commit objects points to one of the three snapshot trees you created.
 Oddly enough, you have a real Git history now that you can view with the `git log` command, if you run it on the last commit SHA-1: -->